-Import duty is a tax imposed on goods when they are imported into a country.
-The purpose of import duties is to protect domestic industries from foreign competition, to raise revenue for the government, and to regulate the flow of goods into and out of a country.
-Import duties are typically calculated as a percentage of the value of the imported goods.
-In addition to import duties, other fees and taxes may also be imposed on imported goods, such as value-added taxes, customs fees, and surcharges.
+Import duty is a tax on goods when they import.
+The purpose of import duties is to protect domestic industries from foreign competition, raise revenue for the government, and regulate the flow of goods.
+Import duties are typically a percentage of the value of the importing goods.
+In addition to import duties, other fees and taxes may apply.
+Additional fees can include value-add tax, customs fees, and surcharges.

 Ship From Canada